nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 The available `format` types are below:

 `file-path`
 : States that the provided value is a file.
-Does not check its existence, but it does check that the path is not a directory.
+Does not check its existence, but it does check if the path is not a directory.

 `directory-path`
 : States that the provided value is a directory.
 Does not check its existence, but if it exists, it does check that the path is not a file.